 Apo B-100 levels tend to mirror LDL-C levels, a test routinely ordered as part of a lipid profile.
-Many experts think that apo B levels may eventually prove to be a better indicator of risk of cardiovascular disease (CVD) than LDL-C. Others disagree; they feel that apo B is only a marginally better alternative and do not recommend its routine use.
+Many experts think that apo B levels may eventually prove to be a better indicator of risk of cardiovascular disease (CVD) than LDL-C. Some recommend the measurement of apo B to help with risk prediction when a person has multiple risk factors.
+Other experts disagree; they feel that apo B is only a marginally better alternative and do not recommend its routine use.
 The clinical utility of apo B and that of other emerging cardiac risk markers such as apo A-I, Lp(a), and hs-CRP has yet to be fully established.

 How is it used?